How Long Nexium Takes to Heal GERD, Ulcers, Gastritis, and LPR?

 The below table summarizes how long Nexium takes to heal different conditions:

-Disease | Average time Nexium (esomeprazole) takes to heal: (*) |
+Disease Average time Nexium (esomeprazole) takes to heal: (*)

-1. GERD-related esophagitis. | 6-8 weeks. |
+1. GERD-related esophagitis.
+6-8 weeks.

-2. Barret’s esophagus. | 6 months, or longer. |
+2. Barret’s Esophagus.
+Six months or longer.

-3. Peptic ulcers: h. pylori-related, uncomplicated, or small | 2 weeks. |
+3. Peptic ulcers: h. pylori-related, uncomplicated, or small Two weeks.

-4. Peptic ulcers: h. pylori-related, complicated (bleeding or perforation), or large in size | 4-12 weeks |
+4. Peptic ulcers: h. pylori-related, complicated (bleeding or perforation), or large 4-12 weeks

-5. NSAID-related ulcers. | 4-8 weeks |
+5. NSAID-related ulcers.
+4-8 weeks

-6. Non-h. pylori, Non-NSAID ulcers. | 4 weeks (uncomplicated).
-8 weeks (complicated). |
+6. Non-h.
+Pylori, Non-NSAID ulcers.
+Four weeks (uncomplicated).

-7. Chronic gastritis | 2 weeks – up to 6 months or longer according to the severity |
+7. Chronic gastritis Two weeks – up to 6 months or longer, according to the severity

-8. Laryngopharyngeal reflux (LPR). | 6 months (controversial role). |
+8. Laryngopharyngeal reflux (LPR).
+Six months (controversial role).

-1- GERD (Erosive esophagitis, Barret’s esophagus).
+1- GERD (Erosive esophagitis, Barret’s Esophagus).

 However, Your doctor may extend the duration of Nexium for up to 6 months or more.
 The aim is to maintain the healing of erosive esophagitis and prevent its recurrence.